joyeecheung/automation/README.md

 The automation team is currently structured like this:

-- @nodejs/automation
-  - @nodejs/automation-collaborators
-    - @nodejs/automation-admins

-@nodejs/automation are the people to ping for automation-related issues in the organization.
+- **@nodejs/automation**: people to ping for automation-related issues in the organization.

-@nodejs/automation-collaborators has write access to all automation-related repositories.
+  - **@nodejs/automation-collaborators**: has write access to all automation-related repositories.

-@nodejs/automation-admins has admin access to all automatino-related repositories.
+    - **@nodejs/automation-admins**: has admin access to all automatino-related repositories.

 ## Projects / Repositories